Cardoon: Culinary

 as well as some farmers' markets in the months of May, June, and July.
 As suggested above, they become available in the late autumn near Thanksgiving and Christmas.
 The main root can also be boiled and served cold.
 The stems are also traditionally served battered and fried at St. Joseph's altars in New Orleans.

 Cardoons can also be found in their "wild" state, on the banks of streams and rivers, and even drainage ditches on the sides of roads in rural areas.
 These plants look little like the cultivated variety found in stores.
-They have many thin stems with broad broad leaves at their ends.
-There is a reddish color on the stems which grow tough, hollow and inedible as they age.
+They have many thin stems with broad leaves at their ends.
+There is a reddish color on the stems, which grow tough, hollow and inedible as they age.
 The wild ones are picked in the spring and early summer.
 To use them, the leafy part should be removed, and the stems cleaned of "stringy" fibers.
-This cleansing will stain the hands black, and so many people didn't want to prepare them (Source: Sicilian grandmothers born in Italy in the 1890's).

 Cardoon is one of the herbs used to flavour Amaro liqueur, which may be called Cardamaro.